 Inside Out Student Ministry – What started out with 8 students on a Wednesday night, turned into a true community for up to 50 students happening on site at our ministry center AND off-site at their schools and events.
 Volunteers cheer for athletes at their games.
 Teens are reminded that although family and friends may fail us, we have a God who never fails.
 Thursday nights at 6:00 PM, students 7th-12th grade are invited to hang out, share a meal and worship together.

-Moms Group – Neighborhood Scout states that the Clifton Pike/40th Ave N neighborhood next to our ministry center, has more single mother households than 99.6% of the neighborhoods in the U.S. One of our goals is to support and encourage these moms on a weekly basis.
+Dream Center Moms – Neighborhood Scout states that the Clifton Pike/40th Ave N neighborhood next to our ministry center, has more single mother households than 99.6% of the neighborhoods in the U.S. One of our goals is to support and encourage these moms on a weekly basis.
 Every Sunday at noon we host a moms lunch for single moms.
 The children of these moms are fed in a separate space and provided entertainment while their moms enjoy a quiet time with other moms who share their same triumphs and struggles.
 This support continues after Sunday through volunteers providing consistent relationships.
 Female only serving opportunity.

 Sunday Kids Ministry – The heartbeat of our Kids Ministry is ensuring that every child who walks through our doors knows they are loved by our staff, volunteers, AND most of all, Jesus.
 Becoming a volunteer in our Sunday morning Kid’s Ministry gives you a chance to positively impact the lives of kids from birth to 6th grade who come from all walks of life.
 Our Kids Ministry volunteers are mentors to our children, engaging them in fun and active games while teaching lessons about the love Jesus has for them.
 Sundays at 11 AM.